 African lions, for example, must now live on less than 10% of the ground they originally roamed.
-Species worldwide are dealing with the same issues, including tigers in India and Nepal and giant pandas in China.
+Species worldwide deal with the same issues, including tigers in India and Nepal and giant pandas in China.

 Here's a startling fact: there are 500 times more microplastic fragments in the sea than stars in our galaxy.

-Other pollutants, such as pesticides and herbicides, impact the environment as well.
+Other pollutants, such as pesticides and herbicides, also impact the environment.
 Agricultural run-off is wreaking havoc on Australia's Great Barrier Reef.
 In addition, the few remaining gharials in India and Nepal are struggling due to pollution in their river habitats.